Review findings

 - Reviewing the findings with your teams

-- Resolving (remediating) findings you must fix to secure your applications
+- Remediating findings you must resolve (fix) to secure your applications

-We use a methodology and several analysis techniques to identify findings in your applications, and determine their severity, or level of risk.
+The Veracode Platform uses a methodology and several analysis techniques to identify findings in your applications, and determine their severity, or level of risk.
+To learn about risk assessment and scoring using Veracode Risk Manager, see Using factors.

 If you use Veracode products that access the Veracode Platform, such as Veracode Upload and Scan and Veracode DAST, we recommend reviewing the results in the Veracode Platform.
 If you perform multiple scan types on an application, such as SAST, DAST, SCA, and MPT scans, you can access all results from the Results page, and review and manage SAST and DAST findings with your teams on the Triage Flaws page.